West Bathurst

 West Bathurst has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of five projects that are expected to impact this particular area.
-Notable among these are Bathurst Hospital Redevelopment, Windradyne 1100 Subdivision, Bathurst Integrated Medical Centre, and 56 Colville Street Residential Development.
-The following list provides details about those projects likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified five projects potentially impacting the region.
+Key initiatives include Bathurst Hospital Redevelopment, Windradyne 1100 Subdivision, Bathurst Integrated Medical Centre, and 56 Colville Street Residential Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.